RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-upgrading-to-git-2-dot-0.markdown

 $

 ```
-Next, make sure that Homebrew is up to date.
+Next, make sure that Homebrew is current.

 ```bash
 $ brew doctor